OpenPrinting/pappl-retrofit/README.md

 /usr/share/test-printer-app
 /usr/lib/test-printer-app
 ```
-The last one is linked to `/usr/lib/cups` so that the Printer Application
+The last directory is linked to `/usr/lib/cups` so that the Printer Application
 sees the filters and backends of CUPS.

 The test page